Donate Today

-Mix of camomile, alexander and angelica seeds
+Mix of Camomile, Dill and Angelica seeds

 One third of our 100 wild bee species are at risk of extinction.
 By planting herbs, you provide food for you as well as for the little bees and other pollinators.
 Just make sure you keep these plants to your garden or your balcony/urban garden.
 Outside your garden, the best action for pollinators is to create biodiversity meadows and margins by reducing mowing.